 Your ISP should have provided you with all the information needed to connect to the Internet.
 If you cannot locate this information, ask your ISP.

-- ADSL Microfilters (see - Your computers set to DHCP enabled.
+- ADSL Microfilters (see "Understanding ADSL Microfilters" on page -12). - Your computers set to DHCP enabled.

 If you have not already done so: